idafensp/ar2dtool/README.md

 ⋅⋅* -gv/GV: using -gv a DOT source file will be generated as FileToOutputFile.gv.
 Using -GV will also compile the DOT source code into an image with the format specified in OutputFileType.

-⋅⋅* -gml (NOT SUPPORTED YET): using -gml a GraphML source file will be generated as FileToOutputFile.graphml.
+⋅⋅* -gml: using -gml a GraphML source file will be generated as FileToOutputFile.graphml.

 - [-d] optional flag for debugging.